jacobsternx/jacobsternx/README.md

 ## About me

 Hi, I'm Jacob.
-Soetimes I pretend to be able to golf.
+Sometimes I pretend to be able to golf.

 My interests include fitness, good food, and the Phoenix Suns.